"New Landscapes," Zhulong Gallery, 2015

-Each of the five videos in the Rare Earth series is comprised of a single, static shot: the camera remains motionless, and only subtle movements, such as a blade of grass swaying in the breeze, reveal that what one is watching is, in fact, a motion picture.
-Like the game landscapes, which at first glance appear to be real, the video is an ambiguous reflection of a world of paramilitary fantasy.
+Each of the five moving pictures (high-definition videos) in the Rare Earth series is comprised of a single, shot: the camera remains motionless, and only subtle movements, such as a blade of grass swaying in the breeze, reveal that what one is watching is, in fact, unfolding in real time.
+Like the game landscapes, which at first glance appear to be real, the videos are ambiguous reflections of a world of paramilitary fantasy.

 For the past few years, my work has been about political protest.
 In the Port Huron Project, I staged reenactments of speeches by Angela Davis, Cesar Chavez, Stokely Carmichael, and other New Left leaders of the Vietnam era.
 And in The Dystopia Files, I collected video clips of police and protesters mixing it up on city streets, and exhibited them in installations and performative screenings.
 I came to think of protest as a kind of public performance, and started to wonder how politics are performed on the far right.
 I started to research right-wing militia groups, and found that their training exercises, in which they move around the woods in camouflage shooting assault weapons, have a lot in common with first-person shooter video games.
 I started watching YouTube videos of militia training exercises and video game combat, and became fascinated by the landscapes.